What Is a Contract Audit?

 - Prepare in advance for a compliance audit.
 This will allow you to ensure that you have all details and a fully trackable system in place for each contract and document stored in the cloud.

 - Evaluate and periodically review the security practices of your vendors.
 If your organization utilizes contract management software, double check that it aligns with your company's policies and permissions, then customize security requirements in your contract as needed.

 If you need help with a contract audit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel ome from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel ome from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.